Colorado-State-University-CMB/CM515-course-2024/modules/13_Presenting_Data/README.md

 - Use [R tools to draw graphics](https://dbsloan.github.io/CM515/SP24/r_figure_drawing/) and figures based on input data files

 - Use [circos to generate circular representations of genomic datasets](https://dbsloan.github.io/CM515/SP24/circos/)

+- The R Markdown files and related materials for the above sites are available in this GitHub repo: https://github.com/dbsloan/dbsloan.github.io/tree/master/CM515/SP24